YinHK-gameDev/unity-learn/physics/Enter,Stay,Exit.md

 > **Note**: Both GameObjects **must** contain a **Collider component**. **One must** have **`Collider.isTrigger`** enabled, and contain a **Rigidbody**.
 If both GameObjects have **`Collider.isTrigger`** enabled, no collision happens.
 The same applies when **both** GameObjects **do not have a Rigidbody component**.

+#### Is trigger or not?
+If one of collider is trigger, both collider will pass through each other whereas non trigger do not.
+So, if both collider without at least one of these is trigger, they will not pass through each other

 **Requirement for trigger happen**:
 - Both objects **must** have a collider.
 - At least one of them **contain a rigidbody**.